SethuBS/Casino-Backend-System/README.md

     "path": "/casino/player/1/balance/update"
 }
 ```
--***Wager Greater than Balance:*** Expect a 418 I'm a teapot response if the wager amount exceeds the current balance.
+- ***Wager Greater than Balance:*** Expect a 418 I'm a teapot response if the wager amount exceeds the current balance.
 ### Expected Response:
 ```json
 {